infrahq/infra/docs/getting-started/quickstart.md

 ```
 infra grants list

-Note: this requires the user to have either admin or view permissions to Infra.
+Note: this requires the user to have the admin role within Infra.

 An example to grant the permission:
-infra grants add --user name@example.com --role view infra
+infra grants add --user name@example.com --role admin infra
 ```
 </details>